springernature/frontend-playbook/practices/progressive-enhancement.md

 On the broadest level our [browser support](graded-browser-support.md) approach lets us offer Core versions of our products that work for all users, in all situations, and which are then enhanced when the browser is deemed advanced enough.

-On the CSS level we build basic implementations first, using primitive CSS, and then enhance in Advanced browsers using the [cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade), [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), source order, and [feature queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports).
+On the CSS level we build basic implementations first, using primitive CSS, and then enhance in more advanced browsers using the [cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade), [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity), source order, and [feature queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports).

 With JavaScript we acknowledge that, given our [browser support chart](graded-browser-support.md#graded-browser-support-list), we must support ES5 browsers, which we do so via transpiling from ES6/Next to ES5.
 However we can then use [feature detection](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) to offer more capabilities as the browser supports them.